Brian Wilshire: Background

-Wilshire has many interests including snow skiing, car racing (having won his class in 1993 at Bathurst), writing books (his The Fine Print was Australia's best-selling book in 1992 – source: Dymock's, Who Magazine), and playing drums in bands "Stringybark" and "Koala Soup".
+Wilshire had many interests including snow skiing, car racing, winning his class in at the 1993 Bathurst 12 Hour, writing books (his The Fine Print was Australia's best-selling book in 1992 and playing drums in the bands Stringybark and Koala Soup.

-Wilshire has previously expressed sceptical views on mainstream climate change science.
+He expressed sceptical views on mainstream climate change science.

 Controversy over racial comments

-On 16 December 2005, Wilshire was forced to make a public apology, after allegedly saying on air that many Middle Eastern immigrants were inbred as a result of consanguinity and thus hard to educate.
+On 16 December 2005, Wilshire was forced to make a public apology after saying on air that many Middle East immigrants were inbred as a result of consanguinity and thus hard to educate.

-"Many of them (referring to the carloads of youths who invaded the Sutherland Shire following the Cronulla riots) have parents who are first cousins whose parents were first cousins.
-The result of this is inbreeding – the result of which is uneducationable (sic) people...and very low IQ".
+Many of them (referring to the carloads of youths who invaded the Sutherland Shire following the Cronulla riots) have parents who are first cousins whose parents were first cousins.
+The result of this is inbreeding – the result of which is uneducationable [sic] people...and very low IQ.

-At no stage during the discussion was there any mention of the race of the rioters.
-The media assumed Wilshire was talking about Lebanese.

 His comments were met with outrage.
-"It reveals an uneducated comment on his part – they are disgraceful comments," then Premier, Morris Iemma, said.
+"It reveals an uneducated comment on his part – they are disgraceful comments", then premier, Morris Iemma, said.

-Stephen Stanton, spokesman for the Lebanese human rights organisation Cedarwatch:
+Stephen Stanton, spokesman for the Lebanese human rights organisation Cedarwatch, said: